hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Destroying Infrastructure

-We've now seen how to build and change infrastructure.
-Before we move on to creating multiple resources and showing resource dependencies, we're going to go over how to completely destroy your Terraform-managed infrastructure.
+You have now seen how to build and change infrastructure.
+Before moving on to creating multiple resources and showing resource dependencies, you will see how to completely destroy your Terraform-managed infrastructure.

 Destroying your infrastructure is a rare event in production environments.
-But if you're using Terraform to spin up multiple environments such as development, test, and QA, then destroying is often a useful action.
+But if you're using Terraform to spin up multiple environments such as development, testing, and staging, then destroying is often a useful action.

 ### Terraform Destroy